revou-fsse-5/module-1-GaluhBaskoro/README.md

 Vanilla Web Portfolio is website template that will used for personal web portfolio that contains severals thing for your personal branding, project collection, learning result, etc.<br>

-This template is designed as a landing page that describes your identity in just one page. making it easier for visitors to find out your entire portfolio without having to change pages.
+This template is designed as a landing page that describes your identity in just one page. making it easier for visitors to find out your entire portfolio.

 Visit demo site: